PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ git push origin master
 ```

 Great!
 Now we need to hook up Jenkins.
-To do this open the Jenkins web interface at http://localhost:8080.
+To do we'll open the Jenkins web interface at http://localhost:8080.

 Select the `New Item` link on the left hand menu and create a new pipeline project called `adderservice` as illustrated below:

 ![image](./images/jenk_createPipeline.png)

-Configure the pipeline by pointing it to our github repository, under the `General` heading, select `github project` and provide the url to the project.
+Then we'll configure the pipeline by pointing it to our GitHub repository.
+Under the *General* heading we should select *Github project* input and provide the url to the project.

 ![image](./images/jenk_config1.png)

-We also need to configure the pipeline settings as illustrated below:
+We also need to configure the pipeline settings under the *Pipeline* tab, with SCM set to Git, a single repository with the *Repository URL* set to our GitHub repository (in `.git` format), *Branch specifier* set to `*/master` and *Script Path* configured as `adderservice/Jenkinsfile`, as illustrated in the following image:

 ![image](./images/jenk_config2.png)

-Once we have these configured and saved, it's time to test our pipeline.
-From the main Jenkins menu click the `adderservice` link and then click the `build now` link.
-Jenkins will now kick off the pipeline and build then deploy our service to Kubernetes.
-Once the build is complete we can inspect the log output and also the overview as below:
+Once we have these settings configured and saved, we're able to test our pipeline.

+From the main Jenkins menu we can click the *adderservice* link, then click the *build now* link.
+Jenkins will initiate the pipeline, building and deploying our service to Kubernetes.

+Once the build is complete we can inspect Jenkins log output and overview screens as in the below screenshots:

 ![image](./images/jenk_build1.png)

 ![image](./images/jenk_build2.png)

-Finally let's inspect the state of our Kuberenetes cluster after the build:
+Finally we can use the `minikube` dashboard to inspect the state of our Kuberenetes cluster after the build:

 ```sh
 $ minikube dashboard
 ```

-We can see that a fresh pod has been deployed along with our newly created container image.
+We should see that a fresh pod has been deployed along with our newly created container image.

 ### How it works

-We accomplished a lot in that recipe so there is quite a bit to understand. let's start with the build script.
-Firstly this reads the short form Git SHA for the current branch in our micro project using this code:
+We've accomplished a lot so far, let's break it down into pieces.

+Let's begin with the build script, The first line reads the short form Git SHA for the current branch in our micro project using this code:

 ```sh
 GITSHA=$(git rev-parse --short HEAD)